maxpou/maxpou.fr/_posts/2016-08-04-dealing-with-enum-symfony-doctrine.md

 ## The problem

-Ok given, you want to create an Alert object which contain an attribute called `type`.
-Like [Twitter Bootstrap's Alert](http://getbootstrap.com/components/#alerts), your alert must contain some specific strings (e.g. info, success...).
+Ok given, you want to create an Message object which contain an attribute called `type`.
+Like [Twitter Bootstrap's Alert](http://getbootstrap.com/components/#alerts), your Message type's attribute must contain some specific strings (e.g. info, success...).

 In the [official documentation](http://doctrine2.readthedocs.io/en/latest/cookbook/mysql-enums.html), Doctrine provide 2 solutions for MySQL Database.
 What happen if we want to use another Database like PostgreSQL?
 By the way, you can also take a look at these solutions.
 As far as i am concerned, I don't like them because it didn't solve the problem on the *PHP side*.

 Obviously, we can also create a Table called MessageType.
 But according to me, a database table must be used to store data.
 In this case, a type isn't managed by a human.

-So we need custom **reusable** Enum.
+So we need custom **reusable** PHP Enum.
 Let's do this!

 ![]({{ site.url }}/images/articles/enum-symfony-doctrine/ship-kid.gif)